Keto Tiramisu Pancakes

 To Make the Filling

 - Add the heavy cream to a bowl and whip to stiff peaks, set aside.
-Whip the mascarpone cheese, swerve and vanilla in a separate bowl.
+Whip the mascarpone cheese, sweetener and vanilla in a separate bowl.
 Then fold in the whipped cream until well combined.

 To Assemble